daveontour/opapi/README.md

 # Configuring the Service

 The execution of the service is controlled by the configuration in the file **service.json** in the directory the application is installed in.
-An example of the conents of the service.json file is shown below
+An example of the contents of the service.json file is shown below

 ~~~json
 {